Johnny Depp as Joe Pistone, aka “Donnie Brasco”, undercover FBI agent infiltrating the Mafia

 The next day, when Lefty gives Donnie/Joe his crash course on the Mafia, interjecting his own style tips as well, Donnie/Joe wears a dark brown blazer and a green polo.

 The dark brown blazer is single-breasted with two brass buttons and 3-button cuffs.
 Since this is the ’70s, the coat also has wide notch lapels and swelled edges.
-His shirt is a more standard plain green polyester polo shirt.
+His shirt is a more standard plain green knit polo shirt.
 Like the red shirt, the placket has four white buttons.

 The day after Christmas, Donnie/Joe layers up against the colder weather.
 In addition to his sport coat and polo, he also wears a comfortable brown ribbed wool knit zip-up sweater, resting the unzipped collar of the sweater over the jacket’s lapels.